getvero/vero-ios/README.md

 ## Using the Vero API

 Interacting with the Vero API using our wrapper object is super simple.

-For example, to track an event when a user signs up to your service.
+**Example: Track an event when a user signs up from your app**

 ```objectivec
 #import "Vero.h"